PerfectDreams/DockerSwarmTutorial/README.md

 If this is happening, probably your node's disk is full!
 Clean it up and it will magically fix itself :3

+## `exec` bug: OCI runtime exec failed: exec failed: unable to start container process: open /dev/pts/0: operation not permitted: unknown

+If you are getting `OCI runtime exec failed: exec failed: unable to start container process: open /dev/pts/0: operation not permitted: unknown` when trying to `exec` into a container, downgrade your `containerd.io` to version 1.6.6 until version 1.6.8 is released. https://askubuntu.com/questions/1424317/docker-20-10-ubuntu-22-04-oci-runtime-exec-failed

 ## Conclusion

 TODO